COVID-19 Frequently Asked Questions

 A staff member will contact you regarding the next delivery and/or pick-up times.

-When will registration begin for the Hepburn Center Summer Camp?
+How do I register for the Hepburn Center Summer Camp?

 For more information, please call Youth Services Supervisor Nicole Carter at (954) 457-2989.